Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 Speed movement tactics could be generally divided into three different types: ground movement, aerial movement or a hybrid of the two.
 It's useful to consider all of them when devising the fastest route through a level.
 For example, in some level it might be useful to start an infinite jump early and then move some distance airborne to get over multiple invisible walls with a single jump.

+As a general rule, if you're not playing on a NG+ save file with maxed out characters, a horse is your best option for fast movement.
+A horse has a 200 base Speed, whereas the highest natural Speed of all your characters is only 170 (Sun Wukong).
+Some characters have specific techniques to go even faster than 200 Speed, but only a handful (like Xiahou Yuan) can replace a horse in runs without any set-up.

+If using a horse or one of those naturally speedy characters is not an option, your next best option would be to use a Speed-type character and double jump everywhere.
+This is a guaranteed way to move at a 170-180 Speed everywhere.
+Some characters can also extend their double jump with an air attack to do this slightly more efficiently.

 This game has a Speed cap of 360.
 Although you can use upgrade stone duping to get a character's Speed all the way to 500, I haven't noticed any circumstances where this makes a difference compared to having 360 Speed.

 Some characters are able to use some kind of a technique to bypass the Speed cap.
-Of course, this is extremely valuable in speedruns, and the best methods for doing so are listed below.
+Of course, this is extremely valuable in speedruns, and the best methods for doing so (as well as other useful tactics) are listed below.

 - [Speed buffing](#Speed-buffing)
 - [Benkei speed tech](#Benkei-speed-tech)